What is Supply Chain Management?

 2. Improve your distribution network

 The distribution network of your company is the operational fulcrum around which your supply chain management system is built.
-Distribution affects everything including sales strategy and delivery tracking.
+Distribution affects everything, including sales strategy and delivery tracking.
 Improving the distribution network should be your main aim, which you can do with a cluster view or a holistic approach.
 In the latter, you have to review the essential parts of your distribution network and figure out how they work in tandem.
 For instance, look at the purchasing software and to see how it works with the delivery system.
 Does it communicate well with the warehouse manager and production foreman?
 If it’s not as efficient as you like it to be, identify the areas where the changes should be incorporated.
-The cluster view, on the other hand, groups graphs, charts and other details together and helps to keep watch on the process for a specific company function.
+On the other hand, the cluster view groups graphs, charts, and other details together and helps to keep watch on the process for a specific company function.

 3. Devise a distribution strategy

 A good distribution strategy is integral to the supplier management framework.
 It reduces product decay while improving the customer service.
 The broader field of supply chain management can help an organization plant seeds for long-term financial stability.
 Supply chain management experts Frank F Britt, Donavon J Fabre, and David L Anderson have indicated that devising a good blueprint for distributing your products and services will help in achieving profitable growth, particularly when corporate managers strategically think about cost revenue and asset utilization.

 While making your distribution strategy, keep a close watch on issues like production facilities, cross-docks, warehouses, and above all, customers, along with the number, location and the network of suppliers.
 Set a proper goal for your distribution.
 Put in place tactics in sync with your overall supply chain strategy.
 For instance, if you want to get an industry award for timely delivery, find out all major stakeholders, i.e. production supervisors, delivery teams etc., for the essential process to improve.